 Create a WebHook button

 - Enter the WebHook Name, set the WebHook status as Enabled, paste the WebHook URL copied from Miro:

 - Choose the events updated and deleted in the Issue section and click Create:

 Jira WebHook settings

-- Return to Step 2 in Miro settings, fill out your Jira URL and hit Connect.
+- Return to Step 2 in Miro settings, fill in your Jira URL, and click Connect.

 Now the webhook is created, Jira Cards are enabled and can be updated automatically.
 All the changes made in Jira are reflected in Jira Cards on the board.